Skip to content

 TL;DR

-This paper proposes SEATrack, a multimodal tracker that achieves dynamic cross-modal attention map alignment via AMG-LoRA and efficient global relation modeling via HMoE, attaining a state-of-the-art performance–efficiency trade-off on RGB-T/D/E tracking with minimal trainable parameters.
+Ours proposes SEATrack, a multi-modal tracker that achieves dynamic alignment of cross-modal attention maps via AMG-LoRA and efficient cross-modal fusion for global relation modeling via HMoE.
+It achieves a SOTA performance-efficiency balance in RGB-T/D/E tracking with minimal parameters.

 Background & Motivation

-Background: Multimodal tracking fuses RGB with complementary modalities such as thermal infrared, depth, and event data to enable all-weather robust tracking.
-The PEFT paradigm has gradually replaced full fine-tuning to mitigate catastrophic forgetting.
+Background: Multi-modal tracking achieves all-weather robust tracking by fusing RGB with complementary data such as thermal (T), depth (D), or event (E) data.
+The PEFT paradigm has gradually replaced full fine-tuning to avoid catastrophic forgetting.

-Limitations of Prior Work: The number of trainable parameters in PEFT-based methods has inflated 16-fold from early approaches to the latest SOTA, fundamentally undermining the efficiency rationale of PEFT.
-Meanwhile, the domain gap in dual-stream architectures causes conflicting attention maps across modalities, hampering joint representation learning.
+Limitations of Prior Work: The number of adjustable parameters in PEFT methods has expanded 16-fold from early methods to the latest SOTA, fundamentally contradicting the original efficiency goal of PEFT.
+Meanwhile, domain gaps in dual-stream architectures lead to conflicting attention maps across modalities, hindering joint representation learning.

-Key Challenge: A performance–efficiency dilemma — more parameters yield better performance but erode the core value of PEFT.
+Key Challenge: The performance-efficiency dilemma—more parameters yield better performance but erode the core value of PEFT.

-Goal: (1) Break the performance–efficiency trade-off via cross-modal attention alignment; (2) Design an efficient global relation modeling module to replace attention-based fusion.
+Goal: (1) Break the performance-efficiency trade-off through cross-modal attention alignment; (2) Design efficient global relation modeling to replace attention-based fusion.

-Key Insight: Multimodal inputs are spatiotemporally aligned, so the attention maps for intra-modal target matching should in principle be consistent — this consistency can be exploited for mutual cross-modal guidance.
+Key Insight: Multi-modal inputs are spatiotemporally aligned, meaning the intra-modal attention maps for target matching should, in principle, be consistent.
+This consistency can be leveraged for cross-modal mutual guidance.

-Core Idea: AMG-LoRA uses the matching information from one modality to guide the matching process of the other, enabling bidirectional dynamic alignment.
+Core Idea: AMG-LoRA uses matching information from one modality to guide the matching process of another, achieving bidirectional dynamic alignment.

 Method